-For backward compatibility, when a ClientHandler or ReverseProxyHandler includes the deprecated "hostnameVerifier": "ALLOW\ALL" configuration, it takes
+For backward compatibility, when a ClientHandler or ReverseProxyHandler includes the deprecated "hostnameVerifier": "ALLOW\ALL" configuration, it takes precedence over this property.
+A deprecation warning is written to the logs.

-• ALLOW\ALL: Allow a certificate issued by a trusted CA for any hostname or domain to be accepted for a connection to any domain.
+ALLOW\ALL: Allow a certificate issued by a trusted CA for any hostname or domain to be accepted for a connection to any domain.

-If the SSL endpoint uses a raw IP address rather than a fully-qualified hostname, you must configure this property as ALLOW\ALL.
+If the SSL endpoint uses a raw IP address rather than a fully-qualified hostname, you must configure this property as $ALLOW_ALL$ .